44 RECYCLE logos and symbols

 The Green Dot

-green dot to its manufacturers and setting up a system to collect used packaging bearing this symbol from the end-user.
-Since 1994 this system has been adopted in eleven European countries altogether.
-See www.greendot.ie.
-The widespread and transnational use of this symbol would appear to make it a good candidate for encoding in an International Standard.
-However, use of this symbol requires licensing contract between manufacturer and a partner company in the PRO-Europe ssociation.
-Therefore the green dot could not be considered for encoding without a request from the trademark owners.
+The Green Dot is a symbol first introduced in 1994 by Duales System Deutschland.
+They implemented a novel financing system for recovering packaging by licensing the green dot to its manufacturers and setting up a system to collect used packaging bearing this symbol from the end-user.
+Since 1994 this system has been adopted in eleven European countries altogether (see greendot.ie).
+The widespread and transnational use of this symbol would appear to make it a good candidate for encoding in an international standard.
+However, the use of this symbol requires licensing contract between manufacturer and a partner company in the PRO-Europe association.
+This means the green dot could not be considered for encoding without a request from the trademark owners.
 In this regard it is different from the other recycling symbols.

-* If someone wants to add value information about the recycle logos - please, comment :)
+- If someone wants to add value information about the recycle logos – please, comment. :)